-Kim Kardashian Pays Tribute To Designer Theirry Mugler In Series Of Sizzling Fitting Posts
+Kim Kardashian Pays Tribute To Designer Theirry Mugler In Series Of Sizzling Photos

 “The details… Beautiful!” another admirer noted, also appreciating the styles.

-“[M]aaaaajor,” model Ashley Graham also commented, showing her love for Kim’s style choices.
+“Maaaaajor,” model Ashley Graham commented, showing her love for Kim’s style choices.

 Kim shared her appreciation for Thierry Mugler before in a video for Vogue magazine ahead of last year’s Met Gala, gushing over her love for the icon.
-The mother of four sported a Mugler look for the gala, aptly stepping out in a sparkly, super-tight bodiced gown for the “Camp: Notes on Fashion” theme.
+The mother-of-four sported a Thierry Mugler look for the gala, aptly stepping out in a sparkly, super-tight bodice gown for the “Camp: Notes on Fashion” theme.

-“He is the king of camp, he invented camp,” Kim said of the designer in a fitting for the event.
+“He is the king of camp, he invented camp,” she said of the designer in a fitting for the event.